temq09/bot451/README.md

 ## Overview
-The bot consists of two part: the actual bot that handles telegram commands and the REST backend that is responsible for downloading the page and sending it back to the user.
+The bot consists of two parts: the actual bot that handles telegram commands and the REST backend that is responsible for downloading the page and sending it back to the user.
 The bot part can be ran in the standalone mode so it does not require the backend to handle requests.

 Running the bot in the distributed mode with a separate backend can help to handle a big number of requests as it can be run on a more powerful server and can be scaled horizontally.

 ## Bot deployment

-Before starting the bot follow the [steps](https://core.telegram.org/bots/tutorial) to create your bot in telegram and get the token for it.
+Before starting the bot follow the [steps](https://core.telegram.org/bots/tutorial) to create your bot in telegram and get a token for it.
 Add the token as the `TELOXIDE_TOKEN` environmental variable.

 There is a docker image that provides all dependencies, but it can also be run from a binary.